-Our work, cleaning up the UK’s nuclear legacy, is the largest, most important environmental restoration programme in Europe.
+Our work, cleaning up the UK’s earliest nuclear sites, is the largest, most important environmental restoration programme in Europe.

-- take an estate-wide view of the mission
+- takes an estate-wide view of the mission

-- secure and allocate funding for nuclear clean-up
+- secures and allocate funding for nuclear clean-up

 - the right options are considered and chosen in line with government policy